openlibhums/memory-alpha/content/support/guides/workflow-reviewer.md

 The sections of this form are:

 - File upload
-    - You can upload your review here if you prefer to complete it offline (e.g. by writing down your feedback in a Word document).
+    You can upload your review here if you prefer to complete it offline (e.g. by writing down your feedback in a Word document).
 This section may be disabled, in which case, it will not appear.
 - Review form
-    - This is where you will complete your review.
+    This is where you will complete your review.
 The form may consist of a single text box or be composed of multiple boxes, which can include checkboxes and dropdowns.
 This will depend on the individual journal, but each part will be accompanied by text that explains what they are looking for.
 - Your recommendation
-    - This will be divided into two subsections: **Decision** and **Comments for the Editor**.
+    This will be divided into two subsections: **Decision** and **Comments for the editor**.
 - Decision
-    - You may select one of the following options for your recommendations:
+    You may select one of the following options for your recommendations:
        - Accept without revisions
        - Minor revisions required
        - Major revisions required
        - Reject
-- Comments for the Editor
+- Comments for the editor
-    - If you have additional comments, they can be added here.
+    If you have additional comments, they can be added here.
 These will be visible only to the editor(s), although they may choose to share them with the author.

 ## Review complete
 Once you have submitted your review, you will be presented with an overview of what you have written.
 Please note you will not be able to return to the review page or edit what you have written once you have clicked **Submit**.